 We suggest an alternative interpretive approach: the shipowner example can only be understood against the background of Clifford’s other examples of wrongful believing.
 And Clifford’s broader view of the ethics of belief only makes sense in the context of his thinking about ethics more generally, where The Motto is better understood as a rhetorical flourish than an attempt at philosophical precision.
 The pleonastic and alliterative dimension to The Motto—being wrong ‘always, everywhere, and for anyone’ is after all simply what it means for something to be wrong—hints at this.
 It is worth recalling too the original context of the famous text: the Metaphysical Society was an overtly polemical Victorian debating club, not a professional philosophy journal.
 Moreover, as Van Harvey reminds us, ‘It is perhaps a measure of the psychic gulf that separates the modern intellectual from his Victorian counterpart that a contemporary critic of religious belief would never appeal to some universal duty of preserving the purity of the ‘sacred faculty of belief’’ (‘The Ethics of Belief Reconsidered’, 191).
 Indeed: restoring a sense of the Victorian debate about moral culture, we contend, is essential to making sense of Clifford’s view of doxastic normativity.

 This essay engages Clifford’s position in three steps.
 First, in section 2 we place the shipowner thought experiment in the context of Clifford’s other examples of wrongful or ‘unworthy’ belief (EoB 79), using the contrast that emerges to show that in Clifford’s eyes the shipowner’s relevant failure is not so much volitional as characterological.
 Blameworthiness for wrongful belief, in other words, is rooted in manifestations of bad character rather than bad voluntary decisions.
 Moreover, when EoB is read in the context of Clifford’s December 1875 essay ‘Right and Wrong: The Scientific Ground of Their Distinction’ (henceforth: RaW) it becomes clear that Clifford takes his theory of doxastic duties from the broader theory of moral virtue developed by Charles Darwin.
-EoB poses an interpretative challenge in part because it is poised at the junction of two rich intellectual contexts: Clifford’s polemic engagement with Christian apologetes inside and outside of The Metaphysical Society, and his on-going development of the Darwinian theory of morality.
-We argue that often the former context has received too much attention compared to the latter.
+EoB poses an interpretative challenge in part because it is poised at the junction of two rich intellectual contexts: Clifford’s polemic engagement with Christian apologetes inside and outside of The Metaphysical Society, and his on-going development of the Darwinian theory of morality; the former context has received too much attention, we suggest, when compared to the latter.
 Correspondingly, in section 3, we turn to Clifford’s complex view on the ethics of normative ethical belief.
 We argue that Clifford’s view makes most sense as an account of the centrality of the virtue of intellectual honesty to the Western moral tradition, an account deliberately rivalling the alternate view of that tradition held by his contemporary Matthew Arnold.
 Section 4 concludes.

+What emerges from this reading overall is the claim that readers misunderstand Clifford’s ethics of belief if they take it to be an exercise in epistemology proper.
+Instead, Clifford’s essay attempts to work out what it would mean to apply an evolutionary-functional virtue ethics to the doxastic realm.
+This is a difficult position to grasp, because it does not sit comfortably in any theory of doxastic norms the field has subsequently developed.
+We show that Clifford is not an evidentialist in the sense he is usually taken to be, but he is not a virtue epistemologist either, at least as contemporary philosophers would describe that position.
+Instead, recovering the historical specificity of his position reveals the complexity of the Darwinian moment in moral theory.
+To see this, let us begin with Clifford’s cast of doxastic characters.

 Clifford’s Shipowner in context